 - Unexplained fatigue

-- Joint pain
+- Joint pain (CPPD) 2nd and 3rd MCP OA changes

 - Liver disease: elevated aminotransferase levels, hepatomegaly, cirrhosis, hepatocellular carcinoma

 - Diabetes mellitus

 - Impotence

 - Hypothyroidism

 - Heart failure

 - Arrhythmias

 Hereditary Hemochromatosis

 - A disease of inappropriate iron absorption resulting in the overload of iron in various organs - The majority of patients with HH are decended from a common Celtic ancestor who lived 60-70 generations ago! - 85% of HH patients carry a missense mutation of the HFE gene on chromosome 6 - In most cases, the mutation is a single base change that substitutes tyrosine for cysteine at position 282 of the HFE protein (C282Y) - Homozygosity for the C282Y mutation is found in 5 of every 1000 persons of North European decent- a prevalence 10 x that of cystic fibrosis genotypes!